Prop 103: California Insurance Reform

 Proposition 103's Impact on Auto Insurance Premiums in California

-This 2008 study by J. Robert Hunter of the Consumer Federation of America shows that Proposition 103 has saved Californians $62 billion on our auto insurance premiums and is a model for other states faced with insurance industry price-gouging and abuse.
+This 2013 study by J. Robert Hunter of the Consumer Federation of America shows that Proposition 103 has saved Californians $102 billion on our auto insurance premiums and is the only state where auto insurance premiums actually went down since 1988.
 (Read the news release)

 The Battle Continues

 Back in 1988, insurance companies spent $80 million in their campaign to defeat Prop 103.
 We beat them, but that was only the beginning of the battle.
 Since then, insurers have spent millions on ballot initiatives, lobbying and political contributions all geared toward undermining the voter-approved reforms.

 In 2006, insurers unsuccessfully sued to block implementation of Prop 103 rules requiring auto insurers to base premiums primarily on driving safety record rather than a motorist's ZIP Code.

 In 2010, Mercury Insurance sponsored Proposition 17, which would have repealed Prop 103's prohibition against discriminating against customers who didn't have auto insurance at some point in the prior five years.
 Consumer Watchdog's advocacy affiliate Campaign for Consumer Rights successfully defeated that proposal.

 Insurance companies oppose regulation and other reforms that limit their conduct.
 Instead, they lobby for legislation that restricts, rather than expands, the rights of consumers -- "tort reform."
 There are big differences between consumer-backed reforms and the insurance industry campaign, backed by other industries, to restrict the right to go to court.
 Read the fact sheet we've put together to outline the differences.